 Do it yourself: Call Center Software Training

-Don’t bore your agents by creating a “watch me only” training module.
-Get creative and set up a few tasks (real-life scenarios) and get them on to solve the issues.
-This way your agents figure out how to use the software and will resolve the issues easily.
-The goal is to get them familiar with the product, the best way to do it is by giving a hands-on experience.
-Now, you can make training fun and you don’t have to hire someone to train agents.
+The goal is to get them familiar with the product; the best way to do it is by giving a hands-on experience.
+Now, you can make training fun, and you don’t have to hire someone to train agents.

 Play to the strengths of an agent and assign tasks.
-If a person is well-spoken but an introvert let him deal with texting, web chats, and social media customer service.
-Assign people great at conflict resolution to talk to irate or difficult callers.
+If a person is well-spoken but introverted, let him deal with texting, webchats, and social media customer service.
+Assign people great at conflict resolution to talk to angry or difficult callers.

-Build a good support system for new hires
+Build a sound support system for new hires

-To ensure the success of new hires you should encourage them to reach out to peers and managers.
-To make the work environment more conducive you could create a system where a new hire is teamed up with an experienced employee.
-This system will help agents open up and will provide them with the initial support that is needed.
+To ensure the success of new hires, you should encourage them to reach out to peers and managers.
+To make the work environment more conducive, you could create a system where a new hire is teamed up with an experienced employee.
+This system will help agents open up and provide the initial support needed.

 Reviewing your training program is very important as it tells you what you could do to increase efficiency among agents.
-At the end of the day, all you want is to increase the quality of your agents.
-So review and train your agents at a regular interval, say once in a month.
+All you want is to help agents improve their skills and achieve more remarkable results at the end of the day.
+So review and train your agents regularly, say once a month.

 - Feedback – Ask for feedback as it will help you create a better training program and will give better results